NBISweden/grave/README.md

 > [!IMPORTANT]
 > See the above section, users should consider (or test) whether an unfiltered graph is appropriate for their samples

-- To build an unfiltered graph, run `MiniGraph-Cactus` with option: `--haplo` (`--giraffe` is not required)
+- To build an unfiltered graph, run `MiniGraph-Cactus` with option: `--haplo` (`--giraffe` is not required).

 - The clipped, unfiltered graph can be provided to `grave` with `--reference graph.gbz --reference_type unfiltered_graph`

 #### Fill out the samplesheet

 Complete a `samplesheet.csv` file, detailing file system paths to your reads.
-The layout is shown below.
+The layout is shown below:

 >[!TIP]
 > The table below is an example.
 The file provided to `grave` must be in `.csv` format